chinapedia/wikipedia.abstract.en/Page/Religion.md

 Dharmic (Indian)

-Rama,_Lakshman_and_Sita_at_the_Kalaram_Temple,_Nashik..jpg statue of Lord Rama in Kalaram Temple (India)]] Astasahasrika_Prajnaparamita_Dharmacakra_Discourse.jpeg, in a Sanskrit manuscript, Nālandā, Bihar, India]] Indian religions are practiced or were founded in the Indian subcontinent.
+statue of Lord Rama in Kalaram Temple (India)]] , in a Sanskrit manuscript, Nālandā, Bihar, India]] Indian religions are practiced or were founded in the Indian subcontinent.
 They are sometimes classified as the _dharmic religions_, as they all feature dharma, the specific law of reality and duties expected according to the religion.[128]

 Hinduism